 It happens time and time again; you wait patiently for the apples on your tree to ripen enough to pick, then you wake up one morning to find that deer beat you to those apples.
 With proper use of apple companion plants, however, those deer may have gone elsewhere for a midnight snack.
 Continue reading to learn what grows well with apples and help fend off these, and other, would-be intruders.

 Apple Tree Companions

-For centuries, European gardeners have maximized the space in their gardens by growing fruits, veggies, herbs and ornamental plants in combinations that benefit each other.
+For centuries, European gardeners have maximized the space in their gardens by growing fruits, veggies, herbs, and ornamental plants in combinations that benefit each other.
 Dwarf fruit trees are grown on espaliers surrounded by companion plants that deter pests and help each other grow.
 These gardens are also planned out in succession so that something is always ready to harvest or in bloom.
-Not only useful but also aesthetically pleasing to the senses.
+This practice is not only useful but also aesthetically pleasing to the senses.